tschaffter/docker-dnsmasq/README.md

   Docker installed.
 - This repository closely tracks upstream source changes and promptly publishes new versions of this image using an automated system (GitHub workflow).
 - This Docker image enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. Stubby).
-- This repository provides a Docker image that I can trust until an official image is available for Dnsmasq.

 ## Usage